nicosommi/block-js/README.md

 <!-- stamp runningtests -->
 ## Running Tests

-It's easy to run the test suite locally, and *highly recommended* if you're using gene-js on a platform we aren't automatically testing for.
+It's easy to run the test suite locally, and *highly recommended* if you're using block-js on a platform we aren't automatically testing for.

 ```
 npm test